Community meeting set for next week in Frayser, where two schools could close

 Sign up for Chalkbeat Tennessee’s free newsletter to keep up with statewide education policy and Memphis-Shelby County Schools.

-Memphis-Shelby County school leaders will host the first community meeting about proposed school closures next week in Frayser, where two schools are slated to be shut down this year.
+Memphis-Shelby County school leaders will host a community meeting to discuss proposed school closures next week in Frayser, where two schools are slated to be shut down this year.

-The town hall will take place from 5:30-7:30 p.m.
+The “listening session” will take place from 5:30-7:30 p.m.
 Oct.
 22 at the North Frayser Community Center.
-In a press release, MSCS leaders described the event as “a chance for families and community members to have their voices heard and get important information.”
+In a press release, MSCS leaders described the event as “a chance for families and community members to have their voices heard and get important information” about a range of issues: “the proposed school closures, Board Members roles & responsibilities, available community resources, and historical context of the state takeover.”

 Last month, Interim Superintendent Roderick Richmond announced his proposal to close four schools and transfer control of a fifth to a neighboring district.
 The suggested closures of Ida B. Wells Academy, Chickasaw Middle, and Georgian Hills and Frayser-Corning Elementary schools come as MSCS faces a billion-dollar maintenance bill and chronic underenrollment across its buildings.